Potential Dangers of Eating Soy

 Soy, like other legumes, is high in phytic acid.
 Phytic acid is an antinutrient, meaning it is the plant’s natural protective system that impedes the absorption of nutrients when consumed.

-If you’re eating soy for the high levels of nutrients, some of them are bound to antinutrients and are therefore unavailable to your body.
+If you’re eating soy for the high levels of nutrients, some of them (like iron) are bound to antinutrients and are therefore unavailable to your body.
 Antinutrients can even bind to other minerals and vitamins present in your body, leaching them from you.

 4. Goitrogens